 3. Stirling Castle, Stirling

-You were probably aware coming into this article that Scotland has a lot of castles.
+You were probably aware of coming into this article that Scotland has a lot of castles.
 Furthermore, most of them are said to be haunted.
 Stirling Castle is no different.

 Of the many spirits said to haunt Stirling Castle, the most frequently reported is referred to as “The Highland Ghost”.
 The Highland Ghost is always seen decked out in traditional Scottish garb, hence his name.
 Visitors often mistake him for a tour guide and approach him for directions or with a question, only to be stunned when he vanishes before their eyes.
 In 1933, The Highland Ghost was reportedly captured on film, though there is a debate about the validity of the footage.

 Also to be found in Stirling Castle is the infamous Green Lady, who is believed to have been a servant to Mary, Queen of Scots.
-According to some sources, she met her end while trying to save her master from a fire which broke out in her bedroom.
+According to some sources, she met her end while trying to save her master from a fire that broke out in her bedroom.

 The ghost of Mary, Queen of Scots herself has also been said to haunt the grounds, but she and her servant have not been seen together.
 Perhaps The Green Lady is unaware that the woman she died for is also still within the castle walls, or perhaps she is simply enjoying the relative freedom of the afterlife.